Belle Cora

 Belle Cora (1827?–February 18/19, 1862), also known as Arabella Ryan, was a madam of the Barbary Coast of San Francisco during the mid-nineteenth century.
-She rose to public attention in 1855 when her lover, Charles Cora, killed US Marshall William H. Richardson after they had a conflict at the theater.
+She rose to public attention in 1855 when her lover, Charles Cora, killed U.S. Marshal William H. Richardson after they had a conflict at the theater.
 She died in 1862.

 Early life

 Two portrayals of Belle Cora's childhood exist.
 The first lists her as the daughter of a minister in Baltimore who became pregnant as a teen.
 Upon discovering this, Cora's father threw her out of the house, prompting Cora to move to New Orleans.
 There, her baby died and she met Charles Cora.
 The alternate version, more prominently upheld, depicts Belle to be the daughter of Irish Catholic parents in Baltimore.
 In this version, Cora and her sister worked at a dress shop next to a brothel.
 Intrigued by the house, they became involved with the sex trade.
 At some point, Cora ventured to Charleston, South Carolina.
 During her time there, she became the mistress of a man who was later killed.
 His death prompted Cora to move to New Orleans where in 1849 she met Charles Cora.